Skip to main content

 - MUST be in it's original packaging with an Rx label from the pharmacy

-- if it is an over-the-counter medication, it must be in medication's original packaging.
+- If it is an over-the-counter medication, it must be in medication's original packaging.

 - We can not take expired medication.
 Please check the EXP date.